 Product and feature end-of-life procedures

-InfluxData adheres to the following process for any End-of-Life (EOL) of products and features, including the shutdown of InfluxDB Cloud regions.
+InfluxData adheres to the following process for any End-of-Life (EOL) of products and features.

 Email Notices: Customers are given at least six months notice of the change in service via the following communication methods:

 - Email notifications are sent to all users and billing contacts associated with the account.

 - Emails are sent as “Service Notification” emails that customers and users cannot opt out of.
 Service Notifications are limited to critical service changes or updates and come from a support or formal alert alias.

 - Initial email notifications are followed by at least two additional reminders.
 For longer notice periods (one year or more), reminders are sent at least quarterly.
 As the date approaches, additional reminders are sent.
 Any new accounts established after the date of the first email notification that are impacted by the service shutdown are included in the subsequent reminders.

 Non-Email Notification: Notifications and reminders are added to the following areas: